Faculty within Patient-Driven Values in Healthcare Evaluation (PAVE) are engaged in a wide range of patient-driven research.

 Collaborators: Susan dosReis, Julia Slejko, Joey Mattingly

-In this three-minute video, Julia Slejko, PhD, assistant professor in the Department of Pharmaceutical Health Services Research and research core lead for Patient-Driven Values in Healthcare Evaluation (PAVE), explains the importance of incorporating the patient's perspective and values into cost effectiveness analyses.
+In this video, Julia Slejko, PhD, associate professor in the Department of Pharmaceutical Health Services Research and research core lead for Patient-Driven Values in Healthcare Evaluation (PAVE), explains the importance of incorporating the patient's perspective and values into cost effectiveness analyses.

 VALUE ELEMENT ASSESSMENT AMONG INDIVIDUALS WITH CHRONIC OBSTRUCTIVE PULMONARY DISEASE (COPD)